HealthyUncertainty/WXYZ-Model/README.md

 Copyright 2017, THE HOSPITAL FOR SICK CHILDREN AND THE COLLABORATING INSTITUTIONS.
 All rights reserved in Canada, the United States and worldwide.
-Copyright, trademarks, trade names and any and all associated intellectual property are exclusively owned by THE HOSPITAL FOR Sick CHILDREN and the collaborating institutions.
+Copyright, trademarks, trade names and any and all associated intellectual property are exclusively owned by THE HOSPITAL FOR SICK CHILDREN and the collaborating institutions.
 These materials may be used, reproduced, modified, distributed and adapted with proper attribution.